Rafzy/Raf-s-Vault/Thesis/Topics.md

 - LLMs for creative works

-# Force activating neurons for certain inputsppar
+# Force activating neurons for certain inputs

 From anthropic research paper